Snowbum's sidecar rig,

 BMW rear shock on the motorcycle; EML special shock on the sidecar.
 Included is a spare Koni shock for the sidecar (not yet gone through by me, but is operational if you were to install it, which is NOT now necessary, it is strictly a spare item for you).
 The existing EML sidecar shock unit either should be replaced by the Koni when the EML unit fails (internal flex disc), or, it can be overhauled or replaced by EML, or?

-ABS system removed (spirited and even many not-so-spirited sidecar drivers do NOT want ABS, due to the possible effects on spirited handling with use of brakes in corners).
+The very heavy ABS system has been removed (spirited and even many not-so-spirited sidecar drivers do NOT want ABS, due to the possible effects on handling with use of brakes in corners).
 The ABS power/signalcable was purposely not removed.
-The front toothed ABS wheel can be removed at the next front tire change.
+The unneeded front toothed ABS wheel can be removed at the next front tire change.

 Disc rear brake is a Brembo two-piston 38 mm P108 caliper.
 It has almost new pads.